-JPB1 allows you to enable or disable the BMC (Baseboard Management Control) chip and the onboard IPMI connection.
+JPB1 allows you to enable or disable the BMC (Baseboard Management Control) chip and the onboard IPMI connection for debugging purpose only.
 This jumper is used together with the IPMI settings in the BIOS.
 After the BMC is disabled, IPMI health monitoring and remote management functions are no longer supported.